jaimejim/jaimejim.github.io/_posts/2026-03-16-agent-data-knowledge-bases.markdown

 Think of it as: email is the letter, vCon is the phone call.
 Both are conversation records.
 Both have structured metadata.
 Both are terrible to search through at scale.

-The [vCon community](https://www.vonevolution.com/spring26vcon) (Jeff Pulver's crowd, Vonage, Vconic) is pushing these as "robot food for AI," which is the right framing.
+The [vCon community](https://www.vonevolution.com/spring26vcon) (Jeff Pulver's crowd, Vonage, Vconic) is pushing these as "robot food for AI," and that framing is right.
 Raw audio is useless to an agent.
-A structured vCon with transcript, participants, and timestamps is something an agent can actually reason over.
+A structured vCon with transcript, participants, and timestamps?
+That an agent can work with.

 ## The token problem